U.S. Route 136: Route description

-U.S. 136 passes through the following states:

 Nebraska

 U.S. 136 closely parallels Nebraska's southern border from its western terminus near Edison to the Missouri River.
 It passes through Beatrice and exits the state at Brownville via the Brownville Bridge.
 It is designated the Heritage Highway throughout Nebraska.

 Missouri

 US 136 enters Missouri on the west just east of Brownville, Nebraska, over the Missouri River.
 It leaves the state at Alexandria on the east, running concurrently with US 61.
 During its journey, it enters every county seat in the nine counties it traverses.
 The distance across Missouri is approximately 240 mi.
 US 136 is two lanes over its entire course through Missouri.

 Iowa

 US 136 in Iowa consists of a 3.6 mi route which travels across the south-easternmost tip of Lee County.
 It crosses the Des Moines River from Missouri with US 61, overlapping for just over 1 mi.
 East of the US 61 split, US 136 is overlapped by US 61 Bus. through Keokuk.
 US 136 enters Keokuk along 7th Street, which takes a turn to the northeast towards downtown.
 At the intersection with Main Street, which is the southern end of US 218, it turns to the southeast towards the Mississippi River.
 US 136 travels another 2/3 mi before crossing the Mississippi into Hamilton, Illinois via the Keokuk–Hamilton Bridge.